kingkreation/CodeAlpha_AgeCalculator/README.md

 ## 🏁 Project Status

 - Completed & submitted as Task 1 for CodeAlpha Internship
-- Ready for future improvements like hosting and make it useful to the world
+- Ready for future improvements and make it useful to the world

 ---